cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 ### Positive

-- Adding support for new light client or upgrading existing light client is way easier than before and only requires single transaction.
+- Adding support for new light client or upgrading existing light client is way easier than before and only requires single transaction instead of a hard-fork.
 - Improves maintainability of ibc-go, since no change in codebase is required to support new client or upgrade it.
+- The existence of support for Rust dependencies in light clients which may not exist in Go.

 ### Negative

-- Light clients need to be written in subset of rust which could compile in Wasm.
+- Light clients need to be written in subset of Rust which could compile in Wasm.
 - Introspecting light client code is difficult as only compiled bytecode exists in the blockchain.